QubitExplorer/Recommender-System/README.md

 Here, I will be preparing two distinct versions on this topic:

 1. A formal PDF version, complete with citations and detailed technical explanations of the underlying concepts.
-(NeurIPS Format)
+(Neurips Format)

 2. An informal version designed for subject matter experts, focusing on practical applications without deep technical explanations for ease understanding.